-Mr. Baxter is leader of Pillsbury's Financial Industry Group, co-leader of Pillsbury's Capital Markets Group, and a partner in the Corporate & Securities practice in Pillsbury's New York office who has advised on hundreds of securities issuances, mergers, acquisitions and divestitures involving more than \$85 billion.
-Mr. Baxter represents issuers, underwriters, placement agents, purchasers and trustees, advising on public and private issuances of all types of equity, debt and hybrid securities, including structured finance, securitizations and liability management issues.
-Mr. Baxter also advises on mergers, stock and asset transactions, and joint ventures, focusing on private mid-market deals.
-Mr. Baxter works with a variety of industries, including energy, pharmaceuticals (including a particular focus on royalty interest monetizations), aircraft, industrial and technology clients.
-Mr. Baxter can be contacted via email at david.baxter@pillsburylaw.com.
+Mr. Baxter, Pillsbury's Global Financial Industry Leader and Capital Markets Practice Group Co-Leader, has advised on hundreds of securities issuances and other debt financings involving more than \$85 billion.
+Mr. Baxter represents underwriters, investors, placement agents and issuers on public and private issuances of all types of equity, debt and hybrid securities, including structured finance, securitizations, high-yield debt and at-the-market offerings, as well as other debt financings.
+Mr. Baxter works with a variety of industries, including utilities (energy), pharmaceuticals (with a particular focus on royalty interest monetizations), aircraft, life insurance, retail, industrial and technology clients.
+Mr. Baxter routinely advises on all varieties of debt transactions, including registered deals, private placements (including Rule 144A and Regulation S transactions) and loan transactions.
+Mr. Baxter can be reached via email at david.baxter@ pillsburylaw.com.